fronbasal/pretix-ga/README.rst

 This is a plugin for `pretix`_.

-Adds Google Analytics capabilities to Pretix
+Adds Google Analytics capabilities to Pretix.

+Just a development version base, do not use in production as-is as it could expose sensitive data & doesn't support consent.

+See `pretix-tracking-codes <https://marketplace.pretix.eu/products/tracking/>`_ for an officially supported solution.

 Development setup
 -----------------